Planning and development: trees and woodland

 Ancient woodland is defined as land that has been continually wooded since at least 1750.
 Its age means that it is especially important for biodiversity and our cultural identity.

 The Scottish Ancient Woodland Inventory (AWI) records the location of ancient and other mature woodlands.
-To help you use the AWI in your work read A guide to understanding the Scottish Ancient Woodland Inventory You can also search for AWI data maps on NaturalSpaces.
+To help you use the AWI in your work read A guide to understanding the Scottish Ancient Woodland Inventory The Ancient Woodland Inventory is available on the NatureScot Open Data Hub.